Monitor and control the recovery of by-products in food and drink operations

 - recording and reporting procedures

-- how to report problems and to whom to report
+- how to report problems and who to report them to

 - types of and uses for by-products and waste